 By: Paul Healy | Last Updated: | Jump to Comments

-Surrounding the shallow lake, Mývatn is a rare wetland area where water and lava combine in remarkable ways.
+Mývatn is a rare wetland in northern Iceland where water and lava come together in remarkable ways.

 Here’s a guide to the top things to do in the Mývatn area.

-As this part of north central Iceland is quite remote, Mývatn is a good base for exploring the wider area on day trips.
+As this part of north central Iceland is quite remote, Mývatn is a good base for day trips to explore the wider area.

-You can visit Mývatn on our Ring Road itinerary.
+We included Mývatn as a stop on our Ring Road itinerary.

 USING OUR MAPS.
 Click on the top right corner to open in the Google Maps app.
 Click on the star to save to your Google account.